gaoxiaojun/qtrader/README.md

-QTrader - an open source trading platform
+QTrader (WIP) - an open source trading platform
 ====================================
 QTrader is an open-source cross-platform trading IDE.